roninkelt/rpgx_cgd/pages/rules/motives.md

 Types of motives

-1. Goals
+1. Drives

-An easy Motive to write is a goal.
-Usually this works if there is a concrete situation, a defined tension, that is known to exist during character creation.
-You know about a key of the game in advance and can integrate that into your character build.
+Drives define a specific goal the character wishes to accomplish or a cause he espouses.
+A Drive is something they constantly work toward and will fight for.
+When defining this type of motive the specific goal or cause of the drive should be defined.

-Goal-based Motives can produce two very different kinds of conflicts.
+Drive-based Motives can produce two very different kinds of conflicts.
 The simplest is raw challenge - the GM presents challenges to be overcome on the way to achieving the goal.
-The second conflict is one of internal choices: just how far are you willing to go and what will you sacrifice in pursuit of the goal - ideals, relationships, other goals?
+The second type of conflict is one of internal choices: just how far is the character willing to go and what will they sacrifice in pursuit of the goal - ideals, relationships, other goals?

 2. Relationships

+There are essentially two types of Relationship - positive and negative.
+Positive relationships are loves, mentors or other close friends or relatives.
+Negative relationships are enemies of consequence, ones that will affect the ongoing game and go out of their way to hinder the character.
+Alternately, negative relationships can be a positive relationship with a notorious or infamous figure that will cause both good and bad interactions for the character.

 Relationships as Motives are a great source of tension.
-At the simplest, a relationship can be threatened by cutting off characters from contact - imprisonment, kidnapping, or death.
+At the simplest, a positive relationship can be threatened by cutting off characters from contact - imprisonment, kidnapping, or death.
 Alternately and sometimes more significantly, a relationship is threatened by loss of trust, resentment, misunderstanding, and more.

 If the relationship is a negative one from the start, then the tension can come from how you deal with it in spite of social pressure that makes it something you can't simply walk away from or end without a lot of trouble.